-The energy sector will continue to drive the economy in the mid-term.
-In 2026, the expansion of the North Field East gas field - the largest in the world - should double the field's output by 2030.
+Hydrocarbons continue to drive growth, awaiting the expansion of the largest gas field field - the largest in the world - should double the field's output by 2030.
 Meanwhile, the expansion is already a major economic driver through significant investment spending.
 In addition, infrastructure investment and fast-growing tourist arrivals are contributing to drive momentum.
 We expect the tourism industry to sustain its recent vibrancy - visitor arrivals increased by almost +30% in the first nine months of 2024, compared to the previous year.
 Geopolitical instability in the region and trade bottlenecks are downside risks since most exports are shipped through the Hormuz Strait.